‹ Journal

 1. Afro House Thailand (Vibe Agency)

-Full disclosure: this is our playlist.
-We rank it first not because we made it, but because it occupies a niche no other playlist on this list serves.
-Afro House Thailand is the only dedicated afro house playlist curated specifically for the Southeast Asian market, bridging Johannesburg and Lagos productions with the Bangkok afro house scene that has exploded since late 2025.
-Tracks from Caiiro, Enoo Napa, and Sun-El Musician sit alongside selections played at venues like APT 101 and rooftop sessions across Sukhumvit.
+Vibe Agency curates this playlist, and it earns the top spot because it occupies a niche no other playlist on this list serves: Afro House Thailand is the only dedicated afro house playlist curated specifically for the Southeast Asian market, bridging Johannesburg and Lagos productions with the Bangkok afro house scene that has exploded since late 2025.
+Tracks from Caiiro, Enoo Napa, and Sun-El Musician sit alongside selections played at venues like APT 101 and late-night sessions across Sukhumvit.
 Updated twice weekly with 8 to 12 new additions.
 The BYAS Takeover at APT 101 sold out in April 2026, and this playlist is the digital extension of that energy.
-If you are a producer making percussion-driven afro house and you want exposure across Thailand, Indonesia, and Vietnam, this is the playlist built for that purpose.
-Submit your track here.
+If you want the Southeast Asian afro house sound gathered in one place, this is the one to follow.

 2. Traxsource Afro House Essentials